This tutorial introduces the concept of actions. Actions are a unified way of supplying the user with ways to interact with your program.

 For example, if we wanted to let the user of your window clear the text box by clicking a button in the toolbar, from an option in the File menu or through a keyboard shortcut, it could all be done with one QAction.

-A QAction is an object which contains all the information about the icon and shortcuts that is associated with a certain action.
+A QAction is an object which contains all the information about the icon and shortcuts that are associated with a certain action.
 The action is then connected to a slot which carries out the work of your action.

 This time, nothing changed in